 What are the outcome measures expected as a result of the method of distribution?
-10 State Program Name: HOPWA Facility Based Rental Assistance Funding Sources: HOPWA Describe the state program addressed by the Method of Distribution.
-The HOPWA facility based program will provide rent and supportive services to persons living with HIV/AIDS.
+The State of Illinois will use the following HUD-determined Objective and Outcome statements for its CPD-HOME formula activities, expressed via the number of affordable housing units provided/preserved: Accessibility for the purpose of creating suitable living environments Accessibility for the purpose of creating economic opportunities Affordability for the purpose of providing decent affordable housing Affordability for the purpose of creating suitable living environments Sustainability for the purpose of creating economic opportunities Sustainability for the purpose of creating suitable living environments Sustainability for the purpose of providing decent affordable housing 10 State Program Name: HOPWA Facility Based Rental Assistance Funding Sources: HOPWA Describe the state program addressed by the Method of Distribution.
+The HOPWA facility-based program will provide rent and supportive services to persons living with HIV/AIDS.
 The Illinois HOPWA program eligibility is based on the 80% area median income.
 The individual requesting housing assistance must demonstrate a need for housing assistance.
 Funding will expand to outside the Illinois HOPWA jurisdictional area.

 Describe all of the criteria that will be used to select applications and the relative importance of these criteria.
 The Illinois Department of Public Health's application for HOPWA funding requires all applicants, including HIV Care Connect Regions, to describe the regional area to be served by the applicant, the population of persons with HIV/AIDS in the proposed regional area to be served, and the housing service needs not currently being addressed by available public and/or private resources within the proposed service area.
 IDPH requires a project plan and budget as part of the application process, including measurable goals, objectives, project coordination, and information on how the project would be continued if HOPWA funds were reduced or not available in future years.
 The application process is expected to fund Project sponsors located around the State.
-Facility based rental assistance will allow the State to ensure that housing is available to the most at risk individuals living with HIV/AIDS that require more intensive supportive living environment to deal with other issues.
+Facility based rental assistance will allow the State to ensure that housing is available to the most at-risk individuals living with HIV/AIDS that require the more intensive supportive living environment to deal with other issues.
 If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
 (CDBG only)

-Describe the process for awarding funds to state recipients and how the state will make its allocation available to units of general local government, and non-profit organizations, including community and faith-based organizations.
-(ESG only) Identify the method of selecting project sponsors (including providing full access to grassroots faithbased and other community-based organizations).
+Describe the process for awarding funds to state recipients and how the state will make its allocation available to units of general local government, and non- profit organizations, including community and faith-based organizations.
+(ESG only) Identify the method of selecting project sponsors (including providing full access to grassroots faith- based and other community-based organizations).
 (HOPWA only) Application process will be extended to the entire State with the intent to provide emergency and stable housing to individuals living with HIV/AIDS who are at-risk of homelessness Stable housing provides a foundation for individuals with chronic illness such as HIV/AIDS, to improve their health outcomes